Skip to main content

 Mehr Un Nisa ran into her chambers before the first droplet of tears escaped her eyes and fell on her rosy cheeks.
 Her cheeks were flushed from the happenings, and she soon realised that she was speaking to the Emperor in a tone unfit for a lady in waiting, and she could very well be punished for that.

 “Amma?”
-She looked up at Ladli, who was three, staring at her pale face, concerned “Are you alright, Amma?
+She looked up at Ladli, who was three, staring at her pale face, concerned, “Are you alright, Amma?
 Did anyone scold you?”
 Mehr Un Nisa hugged her tight in an embrace so that she could hear her child’s heartbeat.

 “No, my child, I am okay.”
 She whispered.
 But in that silent embrace, Mehr couldn’t help but think, “What if the Emperor was telling the truth?
-What if he never tried to kill my husband?
+What if he had never tried to kill my husband?
 If he wanted to, he had more opportunities himself.
 What if there was someone else?”

 Rukaiya Sultana Begum was sitting in the Bagh with a few peacocks roaming free around her.
 The fresh air and sunset, prayers from a distance, along with the bells of the temples, made music to her ears and brought peace to her heart.
 Her Eunuch came and bowed.
 She nodded.
 He leaned and whispered something into her ear.
 Rukaiya Begum’s brows narrowed, and then she smiled, staring at the doves frolicking in the waters of the fountain.